monome/docs/grid/studies/sc/index.md

 )
 ```

 The library communicates with *serialosc* to discover attached devices using OSC.
-For a detailed description of how the mechanism and protocol work, see [monome.org/docs/tech:osc](http://monome.org/docs/tech:osc).
+For a detailed description of how the mechanism and protocol work, see [the serialosc technical docs](/docs/serialosc/osc/) and [grid serial reference](/docs/serialosc/serial.txt) -- please note that neither of these documents are required for this study, but they _are_ good background for creating your own grid communication libraries.

 ## 2. basics {#basics}